LASP-Libera/libera_utils/doc/source/developer-setup/build_release.md

    in `dev`.
 This should be a purely "fast-forward" merge.

-## Building and Distribution
+## Building and Distribution to Public PyPI

 1. Ensure that `poetry` is installed by running `poetry --version`.

+2. Checkout the tag of the version you are releasing.

-2. To build the distribution archives, run `poetry build`.
+3. To build the distribution archives, run `poetry build`.

-3. To upload the wheel to Nexus, run `poetry publish --username liberasdc --password redacted`.
+4. To upload the wheel to PyPI, run `poetry publish --username liberasdc --password redacted`.
    You will need the account information for the Libera SDC PyPI account.

+## Building and Distribution to Internal LASP Nexus PyPI

+The intention is that we can have a bleeding edge local version on Nexus that is not available to the general public.
+This Nexus release will be based on the `dev` branch and will generally be less stable than the version released to the public PyPI.

+1. Ensure that `poetry` is installed by running `poetry --version`.

+2. Checkout the `dev` branch

+3. To build the distribution archives, run `poetry build`.

+4. Visit Nexus at https://artifacts.pdmz.lasp.colorado.edu/#browse/browse:lasp-pypi and remove the previous version of `libera_utils` (just delete it, this is an internal `dev` release).

+5. To upload the wheel to Nexus, run `poetry publish --username your-nexus-username --password redacted`.
+   You will need the account information for your LASP Nexus account.